WSU to lead FAA Center of Excellence for Alternative Jet Fuels and Environment

 Birgitte Ahring, Ph.D.

-Battelle Distinguished Professor and Director of the Bioproducts, Sciences and Engineering Laboratory at WSU Tri-Cities, Dr. Ahring participates in research in feedstock development, biomass conversion and fuel refining as part of the Northwest Advanced Renewables Alliance.
+Battelle Distinguished Professor at the Bioproducts, Sciences and Engineering Laboratory at WSU Tri-Cities, Dr. Ahring participates in research in feedstock development, biomass conversion and fuel refining as part of the Northwest Advanced Renewables Alliance.
 She is an internationally recognized microbiologist who studies the use of anaerobic bacteria — bacteria that exists in an oxygen-free environment — to produce biofuels and bioproducts, and to reduce waste.
 She has over 350 peer-reviewed publications and numerous patents related to renewable energy.
 Read more »

 Hanwu Lei, Ph.D.